blinklet/learning/pelican-static-site/create-a-static-site-with-pelican.md

 (env) $ unzip v2.5.0.zip
 ```

-Use *pelican-themes* to copy the files to the correct location
+Use the `pelican-themes -i` command to copy the files to the Pelican install in your Python packages directory.

 ```
 (env) $ pelican-themes --install ~/Downloads/Flex-2.5.0/
 ```

-See that the new theme is installed
+See that the new theme is installed:

 ```
 (env) $ pelican-themes --list